legacy-seismic-data/legacy-seismic-data.github.io/organizations/ohio.md

 paper

 ## Data Availability
-Digital scanning began on select seismograms in 2019.
+Digital scanning began on select seismograms in ~2019.

 The entire analog collection, >100,000 seismograms, is available to interested researchers.
 The records are continuous from the early 1920's through 1931.

-Archives of JCU Department of Seismology [[more info]](http://ead.ohiolink.edu/xtf-ead/view?docId=ead/OClJC0008.xml;query=;brand=default).
+Archives of John Carroll University Department of Seismology [[more info]](http://ead.ohiolink.edu/xtf-ead/view?docId=ead/OClJC0008.xml;query=;brand=default).

 ## Contact
 For more information about this collection, please contact: \< *blank* \>